Sprint metrics: key questions you should be asking for choosing the right ones

 One of the questions that our clients often ask is, “Which metrics should we look at during our sprint retrospectives and daily stand-ups?”
-With all the metrics available in the Plandek platform, how do you identify what matters most, what will help make a material difference to your team’s success?
+With all the metrics available in the Plandek platform, how do you identify what matters most, and what will help make a material difference to your team’s success?

-For Scrum teams, there are a few key areas that determine both short and long term success.
+For Scrum teams, there are a few key areas that determine both short and long-term success.
 Our aim is not only to meet our current sprint goals but also to build and maintain healthy patterns of work and collaboration that will lead to future success.